George Hall (British administrator): Parkhurst Prison

 After his time in South Australia, Hall was governor of Parkhurst Prison on the Isle of Wight.
-In his time as Governor of Parkhurst Prison, Hall proposed sending boys who were convicted in Britain to colonies as Parkhurst apprentices, whereupon they would receive a pardon on arrival in a colony, but be expected to serve out an apprenticeship before being eligible to return to Britain.
+In his time as Governor of Parkhurst Prison (1843 to 1861), Hall proposed sending boys who were convicted in Britain to colonies as Parkhurst apprentices, whereupon they would receive a pardon on arrival in a colony, but be expected to serve out an apprenticeship before being eligible to return to Britain.
 This proposal was rejected by the Colony of South Australia, but accepted in Swan River Colony and forced on the Colony of New Zealand.
-Hall was an early advocate of using juvenile prison to rehabilitate young offenders to society rather than teaching them to be better criminals in their adult life.
+Hall was an advocate of using juvenile prison to rehabilitate young offenders to society rather than teaching them to be better criminals in their adult life.
 He sought to teach them a trade or other skills to avoid a life of crime.

 Personal life

 Hall married Julia, eldest daughter of Col George Gawler on 21 September 1847 at St. John's, Derby.